 This is a list of your Child Health Plan Plus (CHP+) benefits with DHMP.
-If you need a service that is not covered, you or your PCP can work with DHMP to get it covered.
+If you need a service that is not covered, you or your PCP can work with DHMP to see if it is medically necessary.
+The act that a provider prescribes, orders, recommends, or approves service, treatment, or supply does not guarantee payment by us.